zeroluck/docs/sources/admin-guide/user-management/registration.md

 Invitation Links can be optionally made "moderated" and a a number of moderators can be assigned to the link from among registered users.
 In this case any newly registered users who used this link will not be immediately able to use their account until their registration is approved by the moderator of their link.

 #### Management

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/registration/RegistrationLinksManagementMenu.jpg?raw=true)

-"Manage Registration Links" and "Registration Requests" menu items become available only if Invitation Links feature is enabled in "Manage Registration".
+  * "Manage Registration Links" and "Registration Requests" menu items become available only if Invitation Links feature is enabled in "Manage Registration".

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/registration/RegistrrationLinksInventory.jpg?raw=true)

-Create Invitation Link - Allows to create new Invitation Links.
+  * "Create Invitation Link" - Allows to create new Invitation Links.

-"Get new Linktrack link" button becomes available only if Linktrack API has been configured at:
+  * "Get new Linktrack link" button becomes available only if Linktrack API has been configured at:

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/registration/LinktrackAPIMenu.jpg?raw=true)

    It allows to get new Linktrack shortened link for the Invitation Link. (https://linktrack.info/)

-Delete - delete the Invitation Link.
+  * Delete - delete the Invitation Link.
 Any pending requests associated with this link will also be deleted.

-Share - This button allows to easily email the invitation to desired recipients.
+  * Share - This button allows to easily email the invitation to desired recipients.

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/registration/ShareRegistrationLinks.jpg?raw=true)

 In the "To" field any number of comma-separated emails can be typed, then pressing "Add" will verify those emails and add ones that are valid.